giverin1456/furima-34317/README.md

 ### Association

-- belongs_to :items
+- belongs_to :item
-- belongs_to :users
+- belongs_to :user
-- has_many   :address
+- has_one    :address